 Additional Access Points for Veterans

-A Veteran (a person that served in the United States Military) experiencing homelessness can schedule an appointment for a CEA Housing Triage Tool evaluation, by calling a Regional Access Point or the VETS ONE LIST at 877-904-8387.
+A Veteran (a person that served in the United States Military) experiencing homelessness can schedule an appointment for a CE Housing Triage Tool evaluation, by calling a Regional Access Point or the Washington State Dept. of Veterans Affairs at 206-454-2799.